KevinTheMix/CheatSheets/WPF.md

 Use **RelativeSource** to refer to an element relative to the one in which the binding is called.
 Can even bind to Self e.g. to display its current Width as Text.
 Default **RelativeSource** attribute is *Mode* (whose values are *Self*, *FindAncestor*, *PreviousData*, *TemplatedParent*).

+### Dependency Property

+Binding in WPF relies on Dependency Properties, which is a class property augmented with WPF dependency mechanism.

+This enables many things on which WPF relies, including all data bindings and the hiearchical retrieval of properties based on their (string) names - as well as default values & conversion.

+The containing class inherits from DependencyObject (as do all of WPF UI Controls), which provides the required SetValue() & GetValue() methods.

+DPs are typically encapsulated by CLR properties that provide a shorthand for calling GetValue() & SetValue().
+This is purely conventional and optional.

+Note that it is only the _target_ property that needs to be a Dependency Property.
+The source can be either a dependency property or a CLR property (but still has to invoke PropertyChanged event to benefit from continuous data binding - not only as one-time on creation/initialization).

+In practice, unless you are creating your own controls, you will not need to create your own dependency properties.
+See <https://blog.scottlogic.com/2012/04/05/everything-you-wanted-to-know-about-databinding-in-wpf-silverlight-and-wp7-part-one>

+An **Attached Property** is a similar construct and uses a static method instead of a Property setter/getter, so that it can be called from other classes statically.

 ### Data Context